-Westholme School prides itself on enrichment programmes from a young age.
-The Junior School is a hive of activity with a host of extra-curricular opportunities to complement and support the work that goes on in the classroom.
+Westholme prides itself on enrichment programmes from a young age.
+The Prep is a hive of activity with a host of extra-curricular opportunities to complement and support the work that goes on in the classroom.

 Visitors, Trips and Events